How music to our ears can become a Care Aid will be our December Edge Talk with Ignar Rip and Grace Watts.

 Ignar Rip @MuziekGeluk

 Ignar Rip is from The Netherlands.
-His passion is to integrate people’s favourite music into their daily care so that it becomes a Care Aid, bringer of wellbeing, and a ‘help engine’ for the brain.
+His passion is to integrate people’s favourite music into their daily care so that it supports their care aid, health and wellbeing and becomes a ‘help engine’ for the brain.

 Those with a range of conditions such as dementia, Parkinsons can all benefit from hearing music.